FAB 3.48 (Faculty of Arts Building)

-Charles Walton is a member and former Director of the Eighteenth Century Centre at the University of Warwick.
-He obtained his BA at the University of California, Berkeley, and his PhD at Princeton University.
+Charles Walton is a historian of France and Director of the Early Modern and Eighteenth Century CentreLink opens in a new window.
 Before joining the History Department at Warwick, he taught at Yale University, the University of Oklahoma (Norman) and Sciences Po (Paris).
-His research focuses on Old Regime, Enlightenment and Revolutionary France, with emphases on democratization, rights and duties, political economy and socio-economic justice.
-He holds a fellowship at the Institut d'Études Avancées (Paris) in Paris for the academic year 2015-16.
+His research focuses on Ancien Régime, Enlightenment and Revolutionary France, with emphases on rights, political economy and socio-economic justice.
+He held a fellowship at the Institut d'Études Avancées (Paris) in Paris for the academic year 2015-16.

 His prize-winning book, Policing Public Opinion in the French Revolution: the Culture of Calumny and the Problem of Free Speech (2009, paperback 2011, French translation 2014), explores the themes of honour, speech, public opinion and political violence.
 It shows how debates over limits to free expression contributed to political radicalisation before and during the Revolution.
 He has edited a collection of essays in honour of Robert Darnton on print culture and the Enlightenment, Into Print: Limits and Legacies of the Enlightenment (2011).

 Podcast: Clear and Present DangerLink opens in a new window, episode 32, 'Policing Opinion in the French Revolution' (2019).

 New: Social Rights and the Politics of Obligation in HistoryLink opens in a new window (Cambridge, 2022), co-edited with Steven L. B. Jensen

 Open Global Rights: Moving towards a new history of social rightsLink opens in a new window

 I welcome applicants interested in pursuing MA and/or PhD research projects in eighteenth-century European History involving France.
 Please feel free to contact me to discuss your interests.

 Current doctoral students